BjornFJohansson/pydna/README.md

 2. Add the necessary tests in `tests/`.
 3. Run the tests from the root directory with `python run_test.py`.
    > **TIP:** You can run a particular test file with `pytest -vs test_file.py` (`-v` for verbose and `-s` to see print statements in the test).
 If you want to run just a single test, you can use `pytest -vs -k test_name`, where `test_name` is the name of the test function.
-4. Install `pre-commit` hooks if you haven't by running `pre-commit install`. `pre-commit` should be available in the environment, since it is installed by poetry.
+4. Before committing, install `pre-commit` hooks if you haven't by running `pre-commit install`. `pre-commit` should be available in the environment regardless of the method you use to set up the dev environment.
    > **TIP:** The hooks are a series of checks that will be run before you commit your code.
 If any of the checks fail, the commit will not be allowed.
 Some of them auto-fix the code (e.g., `black` formatting), so you can simply do `git add .` and commit again.
+Others like `flake8` will prevent the commit to happen until the code is compliant.
+For instance, if you import a module in a file and not use it, `flake8` will complain.
+For a full list of checks, see `.pre-commit-config.yaml`.
 5. Push the changes to your fork

 ### Creating a PR 🔗